-At a sample rate of 88.2 or 96 kHz, the number of channels available at the MADI input and output is halfed.
+At a sample rate of 88.2 or 96 kHz, the ADAT optical input and output operate in S/MUX mode, so the number of available channels is reduced from 8 to 4.

 13.2 Known Problems

 If a computer does not provide sufficient CPU-power and/or sufficient PCI-bus transfer rates, then drop outs, crackling and noise will appear.
 We recommend to deactivate all PlugIns to verify that these are not the reason for such effects.